Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Introduction

 We give improved bounds on $\Delta_{n,\text{E}}$ under some regularity assumptions on the tail behavior of the characteristic function $\caracfsum$ of~$S_n$.
 Such conditions are related to the continuity of the distribution of~$S_n$ and the differentiability of the corresponding density (with respect to Lebesgue's measure).
 These are well-known conditions required for the Edgeworth expansion to be a good approximation of ${\Prob(S_n\leq \cdot \,)}$ with fast rates.
 Our main results are summed up in Table~\ref{tab:summary_all_results}.

-In the rest of this section, we provide more details about the lack of information given by the Berry-Esseen inequality in Example~\ref{ex:be_ineq_mean} and introduce notation used in the rest of the paper.
+In the rest of this section, we introduce notation used in the rest of the paper.
 Section~\ref{ssec:thms_nocont} presents our bounds on $\DeltaE$ under moment conditions only in \inid{} or \iid{} settings.
 In Section~\ref{ssec:thms_cont}, we develop tighter bounds under regularity assumptions on the characteristic function of~$S_n$.
 They rely on an alternative control of \(\DeltaE\) that involves the integral of \(\caracfsum\), enabling us to use additional regularity assumptions on the tails of that function.
-In Section~\ref{sec:stat_appli}, we apply our results to illustrate that one-sided tests based on the normal approximation of a sample mean do not hold their nominal level in the presence of nonasymptotic skewness.
+In Section~\ref{sec:practical_considerations}, we discuss practical aspects related to our bounds: how to choose or estimate the moments of the distribution of~\(S_n\) involved in order to compute our bounds.
+We also perform numerical comparisons between our and existing bounds for some particular distributions (Student and Gamma).\footnote{ The code to replicate our results is available in the Github repository \url{https://github.com/AlexisDerumigny/Reproducibility-BoundsDistanceEdgeworth}. } In Section~\ref{sec:application_to_testing}, we apply our results to analyze several aspects of one-sided tests based on the normal approximation of a sample mean.
+In particular, based on our bounds, we propose a new method to compute sufficient sample sizes for experimental design with given effect size to be detected and nominal power.
 All proofs are postponed in the appendix.
 The proofs of the main results are gathered in Appendix~\ref{appendix:sec:proof_main_theorems}, relying on the computations of Appendix~\ref{appendix:sec:omega}.
 Useful lemmas are given in Appendix~\ref{sec:lemmas}.